 Lets say a fish is 38 inches long.

 A = 8 (first 2 years)Trout on the Great Lakes can grow much faster than on smaller inland lakes.

 B = 12 (next 6 years)

 D = .75 (growth per year after 8 years)

 Age = A + B + ((C-(8+12))/D)

 Age = 8 + 12 + 24

-Age = a 38-inch Lake Trout on average is 44 years old on inland lakes.
+Age = a 38-inch Laker on average is 44 years old on inland lakes.

 Lakers can reach great sizes.
-The Ontario record is just over 63 pounds and was a world record for 39 years until broken in 1995 when a 72.5 pound Lake Trout was caught on Great Bear Lake in the Northwest Territories.
-Recently at Plummer's Lodge on Great Bear Lake there was a 78.85 pound Lake Trout that was caught and released and is the Unofficial World Record at this time.
-In 1961 a 102 pound Lake Trout was net in Lake Athabasoc and in 1998 a 104 pound Lake Trout was net in Lake Nipigon by the Ontario MNR, which makes it the largest Lake Trout every recorded.
+The Ontario trout fishing record is just over 63 pounds and was a world record for 39 years until broken in 1995 when a 72.5 pound Lake Trout was caught on Great Bear Lake in the Northwest Territories.
+Recently at Plummer's Lodge on Great Bear Lake there was a 78.85 pound trout that was caught and released and is the unofficial World Record Lake Trout at this time.
+In 1961 a 102 pound trout (not while fishing) was net in Lake Athabasoc and in 1998 a 104 pound Lake Trout was net in Lake Nipigon, Ontario by the Ontario MNR, which makes it the largest Laker every recorded.
+It just goes to show you Ontario is a trophy producer.
 There are some bodies of Water in the province like the Great Lakes and Lake Nipigon, which produce Lakers just as big as Northwest Territories, Nunavut or the Yukon.

 Please explore my web site and check out the lodges and the information I have collected.
 I want you to come to Ontario and have a fantastic fishing trip.
 Email me at email@example.com if you need help.